Exploring the Algarve

 When my mum and dad visited the Algarve a few years ago they discovered a beach where the locals frequent (most of the time in the nude).
 We have been back every year since and walk all the way along the beach to a town where we stop for drinks, ice creams and lunch.
 We have yet to discover what the beach or the town is called but miraculously my dad has managed to find it every year.

-I used to live in Magaluf, Mallorca’s party destination, when Mr P was a superstar DJ there and it was pure madness and pretty much like being at home but in a hot country.
+I used to live in Magaluf, Mallorca’s party destination, and it was pure madness and pretty much like being at home but in a hot country.
 This strip manages to keep quite Portuguese with it’s workers and some Portuguese bars on offer.
-We went on a week night and it was really quiet, we were the only three on the dance floor at some points, although I’m not sure whether it gets busier as the summer season heightens.
+We went on a week night and it was really quiet, we were the only ones on the dance floor at some points, although I’m not sure whether it gets busier as the summer season heightens.

 Drinks are quite expensive on the strip (although not quite London prices!) but you can negotiate plenty of free shots of sambucca of various strengths depending on the bar.